Yoga for Menopause

 yoga for menopause teacher Dr Sam Morgan

-This 6 week course, yoga for menopause, has been designed by Sam to support health and wellbeing from perimenopause to postmenopause.
+This 6 week course, yoga for menopause, has been designed by Sam, Menopause Specialist Doctor and yoga teacher, to support health and wellbeing from perimenopause to postmenopause.

 You can expect

-• yoga practices tailored for strength, flexibility, sleep, anxiety, and pelvic floor health
+• yoga for menopause practices tailored for strength, flexibility, sleep, anxiety, and pelvic floor health

 • restorative sessions and breathwork to promote rest for the body and mind